MartinDT-TH/Expense_Manager_AI/README.md

 ## Overview

-Money Manager is a cross-platform mobile application designed to help users track personal and group expenses, manage multiple wallets, and gain insights through visual analytics.
+Smart Money is a cross-platform mobile application designed to help users track personal and group expenses, manage multiple wallets, and gain insights through visual analytics.
 The application follows an **offline-first architecture** with background synchronization, ensuring seamless user experience regardless of network connectivity.

 ### Business Model